 The Greek philosopher Protagoras has received a lot of bad press over the years for his comment that, “Man is the measure of all things,” and deservedly so.
 But before we critique him we should understand the context of what he said and ask ourselves if the Greek gods were good “measures” of things.
 Clearly, Protagoras and other philosophers had a measure of genuine spiritual insight in rejecting standard Greek religion as a guide for their lives.
 The gods lived lives free of consequence, free of any restraint other than the power of other gods.

 In the Parthenon the Greeks did not use the “eternal” or “mystical” dimensions as in the pyramids.
-The proportions of the building in fact reflect the proportions found in the human body, as represented in Da Vinci’s famous “Vitruvian Man” (named after a famous Roman architect).
+Some suggest that the proportions of the building in fact reflect the proportions found in the human body, as represented in Da Vinci’s famous “Vitruvian Man” (named after a famous Roman architect).